 I’d been meditating quite seriously about the earlier events of my life.
 There had been a particularly traumatic event that I had become aware of and its impact thirty years after the fact.
-It was unusual, its impact significant, however very few people knew how to deal with it from a healing perspective.
+It was unusual, its impact was significant, but very few people knew how to deal with it from a healing perspective.
 Consequently, I had invested a large amount of energy, all my money and time, in searching for answers.
-I had responded so poorly to one treatment; it weakened me to the state where I had been in hospital for three weeks, and my weight had dropped to 55kg.
+I had responded so poorly to one treatment; it weakened me to the state where I had been in hospital for three weeks, and my weight had dropped to 55 kg.

 Deep in contemplation, I started to see that I had become obsessed with the problem and the search for a solution.
 I had hoped I would find a magic bullet that would take all the pain away.
-I had needed that focus and that determination to bring to light, to uncover and see the possible way forward.
+I needed that focus and that determination to bring to light, to uncover and see the possible way forward.
 By implementing these solutions, on a daily and weekly basis, I was slowly recovering – strength and weight were returning.

-The obsession had become like an immense dark energy inside of me, like a large black dog. (note that by a black dog here, I don’t mean depression, which is another health issue associated with a black dog.)
+The obsession had become like an immense dark energy inside me, like a large black dog. (note that by a black dog here, I don’t mean depression, which is another health issue associated with a black dog.)
 All the other aspects of life that had nothing to do with finding a solution I had ignored.
-That energy I called my white dog.
+That energy I call my white dog.
 I spent so much time and emotional energy feeding the large black dog that it had grown all-powerful, and my white dog had received very little nourishment.

 I knew this.

 I was aware I had set up the same situation in my psyche – My darker energy, my black dog.
 I guess I had coloured it black because it represented all the pain and suffering, and it had a potent force.